dfgordon/vscode-language-integerbasic/README.md

 ## Declarations and Definitions

 The `DIM` statement is the only item we recognize as a declaration.
-Using `goto declaration` on an array reference will find all the places in the file where it is dimensioned.
+Using `goto declaration` on an array reference will find all the places in the program where it is dimensioned.
+Also works with multi-file programs.

-Using `goto definition` on a variable will find all the places in the file where it is assigned or read from an input source.
+Using `goto definition` on a variable will find all the places in the program where it is assigned or read from an input source.
+Also works with multi-file programs.

 Using `goto definition` on a line number reference will find the line.

-## Multi-File Programs and Program Flow
+## Multi-File Programs

-As of this writing, the extension analyzes each file in isolation.
-This is why, e.g., undimensioned array references trigger a warning rather than an error (the array might be dimensioned in another file).
-Also as of this writing, the extension does not try to follow the program's flow.
-As a result, errors such as `BAD NEXT ERR` are not detected.
+Integer BASIC variables are passed from program to program using the DOS CHAIN command.
+The extension will fully analyze the CHAIN relationships between files and use this information to improve detection of undeclared or undefined variables.

+It is possible to miss the chain pattern due to the many ways a programmer could create it, e.g. `PRINT A$` could be a CHAIN.
+To avoid this problem:

+* Isolate the hook as either `CHR$(4)`, a separate string variable, or a literal ASCII 4
+* Always keep the CHAIN command and program name literal

+In analyzing the CHAIN relationships it is necessary to match program names and source names.
+The extension will rank the files it finds in the workspace based on matching names and path fragments.
+For the matching to succeed:

+* Use `.bas` or `.ibas` for the source files
+* The program name in the CHAIN command should not include the filename extension

 ## Tokenizer